 During my book promotion series, I was grateful to spend time with three amazing women Anne, Nichole, and Lori.
-During each of our conversations, we spoke about the similarities in our lifestyles adjacent to the public eye.
+Each of our conversations covered various topics.
+We spoke about the similarities in our lifestyles adjacent to the public eye.
 We also discussed the differences in our lives and the specific challenges we face, and how those are strengths.

 As I explained to Lori, if she were to walk into a women’s Bible study along with Anne, Nichole, and myself, we would all attend for the same reason.
 Our desire would be first and foremost to study God’s word in community with other women.
 We may also be longing to build deeper friendships with other believers.

 Despite these similarities, it’s been all of our experiences that as soon as introductions begin and we introduce who we are married to there is an immediate siloing and distancing that happens.
 She’s “the pastor’s wife” or “the coach’s wife” or “the one who won’t be sticking around very long.”

 We are More Than a Title

 These silos are not only disheartening, they extend our loneliness longer than necessary.
 We don’t have to be in community with people who are 100% likeminded to thrive!
 And we certainly don’t need to be afraid of the person who has just moved into our community even if her husband’s job traditionally is one where moves occur frequently.

 One of the things you’ll hear in my conversations with these amazing women is the depth of passion we all have for pursuing who God has called us to be in all of our roles.
 Whether we’re focusing on our role as wives, mothers, or our careers, we want to glorify God every day.
 Another commonality is the desire to support our families as they pursue their passions and interests.
 These things aren’t attached to public titles!